nekonaute/roborobo4/README.md

   	 * first, be sure to check that you followed every step of the installation tutorial.
 If this is the case, then try the following.
   	 * Solution 1: be sure that you have activated the conda environment (prefix of prompt should read something like _(roborobo)_)
    	 * Solution 2: this may be a tricky problem of mismatch Python versions from Conda and command-line.
 Use same python versions (i.e.: update Conda, or use specific Python version in command line).
 Comment: Conda's Python and default Python command uses different versions.
 Check with _conda list | grep python_ and _python --version_.
 They should be the same.
-   	 * Solution 3: use _bash_ (not _tcsh_), add to the end of the .bashrc file: _alias python='/usr/bin/python3.xx'_ with _xx_ the preferred version.
-Restart terminal after modification.
  * When executing _python tutorial.py_ (or any other examples)
 	 * error looks like: ImportError: /lib/x86_64-linux-gnu/libwayland-client.so.0: undefined symbol: ffi_type_uint32, version LIBFFI_BASE_7.0
 	 * fix looks like: solution: export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libffi.so.7
- * As of Fall 2023, Mac M1 does not seem to be able to run Roborobo (though it may work using a Linux virtual machine).
-You may use Virtualbox to install a Linux OS but this is still in beta as of early 2024.
-See dedicated [topic on virtualbox forum](https://forums.virtualbox.org/viewtopic.php?f=8&t=107344).
+ * As of early 2024, Mac M2 does not seem to be able to run Roborobo.
+You may use Virtualbox to install a Linux OS but this is still in beta for Mac M2 as of early 2024.
+Check dedicated [topic on virtualbox forum](https://forums.virtualbox.org/viewtopic.php?f=8&t=107344) for updates on the topic.
+Alternatively, you can use Parallels Desktop (but it is not free).
 ___

 _Thank you for using Roborobo!_